 2. The care, or lack of care, resulted in a medical malpractice breach caused by a mistake or error.

 3. The breach of duty when providing care caused the victim or the deceased victim’s family harm.

 4. The harm endured by the victim or their family was real.

 Monticello Illinois Medical Malpractice Lawyers

-If you suspect your loved one was harmed by medical malpractice while a patient at Kirby Medical Center, call Rosenfeld Injury Lawyers.
+If you suspect your loved one was harmed by medical malpractice while a patient at Kirby Medical Center, call Rosenfeld Injury Lawyers LLC.
 Our Monticello attorneys have represented clients who have been harmed, injured or died prematurely through medical malpractice by health care providers.
 Allow our legal team to file all the necessary paperwork in the appropriate court and serve as your legal representatives in handling every aspect of your case.
 In Piatt County, the courthouse is located at:

 101 West Washington St